When are the Cricket World Cup 2019 semi-finals? When do England play?

 You can watch the games live on Sky Sports Cricket World Cup and Main Event from 9:30am each day, or online via the SkyGo app.

-Sky customers can add the complete sports package to their deal for just £23 per month or choose individual sports such as football, golf, cricket or Formula 1 to find a perfect combination.
+Sky customers can add the complete sports package to their deal for just £23 per month or choose individual sports such as cricket for just £10 per month.

 If you don’t have Sky, you can watch the match through NOW TV.
 You can get a Sky Sports day pass for £8.99, a week pass for £14.99 or a month pass for £33.99, all without needing a contract.
 NOW TV can be streamed through a computer or apps found on most smart TVs, phones and consoles.